 195 km (120 mi.)Percé to Carleton-sur-Mer

-Still on Route 132, head to the Chaleur Bay area where you can visit a lively and cosy place in Carleton-sur-Mer: the Le Naufrageur microbrewery.
+Still on Route 132, head to the Chaleur Bay area where you can visit a lively and cozy place in Carleton-sur-Mer: the Le Naufrageur microbrewery.
 The selection of beers—a dozen of them on a permanent basis—will please visitors of all kinds.
 Relax on the sunny patio or by the fire and be sure to sample some of the many regional dishes on the menu.

-Chaleur Bay really lives up to its name (chaleur means heat), which makes Carleton-sur-Mer a particularly good place to enjoy outdoor activities: hiking, swimming, relaxing on the beach, camping, etc. A few kilometres away, the town of Nouvelle is home to an important fossil-rich site: Parc national de Migusha.
+Chaleur Bay really lives up to its name (chaleur means heat), which makes Carleton-sur-Mer a particularly good place to enjoy outdoor activities: hiking, swimming, relaxing on the beach, camping, etc. A few kilometres away, the town of Nouvelle is home to an important fossil site: Parc national de Miguasha.
 Included on the prestigious UNESCO World Heritage List, the park will take you some 380 million years back in time!

 Îles de la Madeleine

-From Carleton-sur-Mer, you can get to the Îles de la Madeleine by driving to Souris, Prince Edward Island (580 km / 360 mi.), and then taking the CTMA ferry (5 hours).
+From Carleton-sur-Mer, you can take a side trip to the Îles de la Madeleine archipelago by driving to Souris, Prince Edward Island (580 km / 360 mi.), and then taking the CTMA ferry (5-hour crossing) to the Islands.

-Once on the Islands, head to the town of L’Étang-du-Nord, on Cap aux Meules Island, where the À l’Abri de la Tempête microbrewery will welcome you in a seaside atmosphere.
-Its award-winning beers are made from local ingredients including plants, seaweed, herbs and smoked malt from Fumoir d’Antan, a smokehouse located on a neighbouring island.
+Once on the archipelago, head to the town of L’Étang-du-Nord, on Cap aux Meules Island, where the À l’Abri de la Tempête microbrewery will welcome you in a seaside atmosphere.
+Its award-winning beers are made from local ingredients including seaweed, herbs and smoked malt from Fumoir d’Antan, a smokehouse located on a neighbouring island.
 Fresh and authentic flavours are guaranteed!

-There are many things to do and see on the Islands!
-Enjoy outdoor activities (hiking, cycling, sea kayaking, kitesurfing, sea excursions), discover local artists and artisans, relax on the beach, savour fresh seafood and much more!
+There are many things to do and see in this region!
+Enjoy outdoor activities (hiking, cycling, sea kayaking, kitesurfing, sea excursions, etc.), discover local artists and artisans, relax on the beach, savour fresh seafood and much more!